dalijolijo/Cryptowallet.si/README.md

 - We dont have access to your coins, your seed backup or your public keys.
 - Private keys can be retrieved from the backup seed (again write it down andstore it to a safe place).

+### For support join our Telegram group: https://t.me/joinchat/D32pHEojbV2orJhc0wBp8A

 ### Responsibility of the security of your mobile device is yours alone.